 Eugene Wang, Ph.
 D.

-Dr. Eugene Wang is the owner of Wang Evaluation & Data Science Consultant, LLC., and an Associate Professor in The College of Human Sciences.
+Dr. Eugene Wang is the owner of Wang Evaluation Consultants, and an Associate Professor in The College of Human Sciences.
 He received his Bachelor’s and Master’s degrees in Psychology from East Texas State University and his Ph.D. in Psychology from Texas A&M-Commerce.
 His research areas have a broad focus on individuals with emotional and behavioral disorders, assessment of risk (particularly violence risk), and strategies for reducing interpersonal violence.
 He is particularly interested in implementation of positive behavioral interventions and supports (PBIS) in at-risk populations, such as incarcerated youth.

 Major: Psychology; Minor: Music

 Thesis: The effects of frequency of messaging and list source on overt and covert attempts at affiliation in computer-mediated discussion lists.

 Dissertation: The use of structural modeling techniques to predict violence potential in mentally ill male prisoners.